itinance/react-native-fs/README.md

 ## Table of Contents
 - [Getting Started]
 - [API Reference]
-  - [Constants]
-    - [CachesDirectoryPath] &mdash; The absolute path to the caches directory.
-    - [DocumentDirectoryPath] &mdash; The absolute path to the document directory.
-    - [DownloadDirectoryPath] &mdash; (Android & Windows) The absolute path to the download directory (on android and Windows only).
-    - [ExternalCachesDirectoryPath] &mdash; (Android) The absolute path to the external caches directory.
-    - [ExternalDirectoryPath] &mdash; (Android) The absolute path to the external files, shared directory.
-    - [ExternalStorageDirectoryPath] &mdash; (Android) The absolute path to the external storage, shared directory.
-    - [LibraryDirectoryPath] &mdash; (iOS) The absolute path to the NSLibraryDirectory.
-    - [MainBundlePath] &mdash; (non-Android) The absolute path to the main bundle directory.
-    - [PicturesDirectoryPath] &mdash; The absolute path to the pictures directory.
-    - [RoamingDirectoryPath] &mdash; (Windows) The absolute path to the roaming directory.
-    - [TemporaryDirectoryPath] &mdash; The absolute path to the temporary directory.
-  - [copyFileAssets()] &mdash; (Android) Copies an asset file to the given destination.
-  - [exists()] &mdash; Checks if an item exists at the given path.
-  - [existsAssets()] &mdash; Checks if an item exists at the given path inside the Android assets folder.
-  - [mkdir()] &mdash; Creates folder(s) at the given path.
-    - [MkdirOptions]
-  - [readDirAssets()] &mdash; (Android only) Reads the content of a folder at the given path inside the Android assets folder.
-    - [ReadDirItem]
 - [Background Downloads Tutorial (iOS)](#background-downloads-tutorial-ios)
 - [Test / Demo App](#test--demo-app)